Water Supply and Demand Model

 Policy Decisions – Who gets to use the water that is available?
 Individuals, businesses, farmers and ecosystems all require water, and some water must be stored for future use, as well.
 WaterSim users can manipulate allocation of water for these various uses.

 Expanding the modeling effort of WaterSim, DCDC’s WaterSim America model is a unique hands-on, state-of-the-art immersive visualization tool used to explore the complexity of water supply and demand.
-WaterSim America explores water issues on a state level and has been implemented as a proof-of-concept exhibit within Smithsonian Institution’s “Water/Ways” exhibition which is currently touring in five states: Virginia, Tennessee, Alabama, and Kansas.
-From May 2016-April 2017, WaterSim America was included in the “Water/Ways” tour in Florida, Illinois, Minnesota, Idaho, and Wyoming.
+WaterSim America explores water issues on a state level and has been implemented as a proof-of-concept exhibit within Smithsonian Institution’s Water/Ways exhibition.
+This nationwide exhibition will travel to 30 states and 180 rural communities from 2016-2020.
+Water/Ways will tour Arizona from June 2018-April 2020.

 - May 2016-April 2017: Florida, Illinois, Minnesota, Idaho, and Wyoming

 - May 2017-April 2018: Virginia, Alabama, Tennessee, and Kansas